khaulafarooqui0/khaulafarooqui0/readme.md

 ### Hey there..!!!
 I'm Khaula Farooqui! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 -  Hi, I'm a passionate self-taught Cloud Data Engineer from Australia.
 My passion for data lies with dreaming up ideas and making them come true with elegant machine learning models and flexible bigdata pipelines.
 I take great care in models, pipelines and code quality of the things I build.
 -  I am also an open-source enthusiast.
 I learned a lot from the open-source community.
+-  Technology enthusiast and always willing to learn something new.

 -> Scroll down to see my Pinned Repositories.